We compared unlimited data phone plans to find the best one for you

 - Verizon "beyondunlimited" -- 15GB per month of mobile hotspot LTE data

-- AT&T Unlimited Plus Enhanced -- 15GB per month of mobile hotspot LTE data
+- AT&T Unlimited &More Premium -- 15GB per month of mobile hotspot LTE data

 - T-Mobile One Plus -- 10GB per month of mobile hotspot LTE data

-Note: Editors' note: This article was originally published on Feb.
-13, 2017.
-Since that time, AT&T, Sprint, T-Mobile and Verizon all announced multiple changes to their unlimited data plans.
-The information below reflects the prices and features of unlimited plans as of June 21, 2018.